August 28, 2008

 An AHA! abacus moment in the life of a preschooler

 I've been doing math lessons with my 3-year old using the 100-bead abacus.
-Usually we do a few problems where she tells me a number to make and I tell her a number to make, back and forth.
+Usually we do a few problems where she tells me a two-digit number to make, and I tell her a number to make, back and forth.
 Today she asked me to make 51, and I asked her to make 68.
 These went smoothly since she's getting pretty good at this now.

 Then we did a few "more than" problems.
 I said, "Let's say your sister has 5 cookies and you have one more than her.
 How many do you have?"
-This is a new concept to her so we need to do it slowly and carefully with the abacus: first make her sister's cookies, then let her have the same amount, then give her one more.
+This is a new concept to her, so we need to do it slowly and carefully with the abacus: first make her sister's cookies, then let her have the same amount, then give her one more.

 I immediately showed her another one, 4 − 4.
 She did 10 − 10 herself.
-And THEN I showed her 100 − 100, which made the greatest giggles of all!
+And then I showed her 100 − 100, which made the greatest giggles of all!

 Example: